 Before starting the engine, check the throttle pedal to be sure it is operating smoothly.
 Make sure it returns to the idle position as soon as the pedal is released.
 Regulate the speed of the vehicle by varying the throttle position.
-Because the throttle pedal is an electrically operated mechanism controlled by an ECU, the vehicle will decelerate and the engine should return to idle speed any time your foot is removed from the throttle pedal.
+Because the throttle is spring-loaded, the vehicle will decelerate and the engine should return to idle speed any time your foot is removed from the throttle pedal.